HL7/cql/input/pages/02-authorsguide.md

       and P.abatementDate after end of E.period
 ```

-This query returns [.id]#"Ambulatory/ED Visit"# encounters performed where the patient also has a condition of [.id]#"Acute Pharyngitis"# that overlaps after the period of the encounter.
+This query returns <span class="id">"Ambulatory/ED Visit"</span> encounters performed where the patient also has a condition of <span class="id">"Acute Pharyngitis"</span> that overlaps after the period of the encounter.

-The [.kw]#without# clause returns only those elements from the primary source that do not have a specific relationship to another source.
+The <span class="kw">without</span> clause returns only those elements from the primary source that do not have a specific relationship to another source.
 For example:

 ``` cql
 [Encounter: "Ambulatory/ED Visit"] E